Imperial Airways: British Marine Air Navigation

+Formation

 Imperial Airways Limited was formed on 31 March 1924 with equipment from each contributing concern: British Marine Air Navigation Company Ltd, the Daimler Airway, Handley Page Transport Ltd and the Instone Air Line Ltd. Sir Eric Geddes was appointed the chairman of the board with one director from each of the merged companies.
 The government had appointed two directors, Hambling (who was also President of the Institute of Bankers) and Major John Hills, a former Treasury Financial Secretary.

 The land operations were based at Croydon Airport to the south of London.
 IAL immediately discontinued its predecessors' service to points north of London, the airline focused on international and imperial service rather than domestic.
 Thereafter the only IAL aircraft operating 'North of Watford' were charter flights.

 Industrial troubles with the pilots delayed the start of services until 26 April 1924, when a daily London–Paris route was opened with a de Havilland DH.34.
 Thereafter the task of expanding the routes between England and the Continent began, with Southampton–Guernsey on 1 May 1924, London-Brussels–Cologne on 3 May, London–Amsterdam on 2 June 1924, and a summer service from London–Paris–Basel–Zürich on 17 June 1924.
 The first new airliner ordered by Imperial Airways, was the Handley Page W8f City of Washington, delivered on 3 November 1924.
 In the first year of operation the company carried 11,395 passengers and 212,380 letters.
 In April 1925, the film The Lost World became the first film to be shown to passengers on a scheduled airliner flight when it was shown on the London-Paris route.